gammasim/simtools/docs/source/developer_guidelines.rst

 The `pytest-xdist <https://pytest-xdist.readthedocs.io/en/latest/>`_ plugin is part of the developer environment and can be used to run unit and integration tests in parallel (e.g., ``pytest -n 4`` to run on four cores in parallel).

+Check the test coverage with ``pytest -vv -n auto tests/unit_tests/ tests/integration_tests/ --cov``.
+Add the ``--cov-report html`` option to generate a coverage report in HTML format.

 Generating Documentation
 ========================